 Jessica: I don’t think that’s far off!
 They collected their data from a bunch of different platforms.
 They used iPhones, Apple Watches, iPads, and Beddit sleep monitoring devices for the study.
 I believe they are planning on conducting more research, but this was just an early-stage study.

 Jessica: Oh definitely!
 And the initial results of this study are pretty promising.
-The only thing is that the researchers are stressed that they’re only a “starting point” for further studies on using consumer gadgets to predict these type of diseases.
+The only thing is that the researchers are stressed that they’re only a “starting point” for further studies on using consumer gadgets to predict these types of diseases.

 Sarah: Yeah, things like this are going to take some time, which can be frustrating but at least we are moving toward improvement.